Carnelian at a Glance

 Emotional & Mental Well-being

-• Carnelian is particularly valued for emotional resilience — it helps one bounce back from setbacks with renewed determination rather than spiraling into discouragement.
+- ◆It helps you bounce back from setbacks with renewed determination instead of spiraling into discouragement.

 Spiritual Properties

-• Carnelian is also associated with past-life recall, particularly memories of creative or courageous lifetimes.
+- ◆Carnelian is also associated with past-life recall, particularly memories of creative or courageous lifetimes.

 Physical Healing Traditions